Adjusting Values for Calamities

 Value Reduction & Reinstatement

 The value is reduced or removed during the time the property is in a state of disrepair and then reinstated when the property is repaired.
 If the structure is restored to its original condition, the original Proposition 13 base year value is enrolled plus the appropriate time factor.
-If a better quality or larger structure is built as a replacement, credit is given for the base year value of the original improvement and then additional value is added for the current market value of the upgraded or larger structure.
+If a better quality or larger structure is built as a replacement, credit is given for the base year value of the original improvement and then the additional value is added for the current market value of the upgraded or larger structure.

 In the case of a destroyed manufactured home installed before 1980 which was paying a registration fee to Sacramento, the replacement home will go on the property tax rolls, but a value will be enrolled so that the property taxes do not exceed the amount of the prior registration fee.